Can You Refinance the House?

 You’re Both Liable for the Debt

-In the eyes of the mortgage lender, all parties who signed the mortgage loan documents remain liable for the mortgage unless the house is refinanced by one person or the house is sold (paying off the mortgage loan).
+In the eyes of the mortgage lender, all parties who signed the mortgage loan documents remain liable for the mortgage unless the house is refinanced by one person or the house is sold (which will subsequently pay off the outstanding mortgage loan).

 If one of the divorcing parties can qualify for the mortgage loan on their own, they can certainly refinance the house into just their name.
 This creates a new mortgage loan.